Assignment 7: System Monitor with Interrupts

 1) Configuring PS/2 interrupts

-• initialize gpio_interrupts module
+• initialize gpio_interrupt module

-• enable gpio interrupts
+• enable gpio interrupt for clock gpio

 2) Gather a PS/2 scancode